AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Legal & professional services

 Why the tier verdict is "generic": Prohibited is the right starting classification for most 50–500 person companies — but a healthcare company, a law firm, and a SaaS startup should not have identical tool lists.
-The $79 policy kit classifies DeepSeek and 24+ other tools specifically for your industry, company size, and the data your team handles.
+The $79 policy kit classifies DeepSeek and 25 other tools specifically for your industry, company size, and the data your team handles.

-And it goes stale: vendor data policies change quietly — a terms update can move a tool between tiers overnight.
-The $149/mo Monitor plan exists precisely because this page is only accurate as of July 2026.
+And a verdict has a shelf life: vendor data policies change quietly — a terms update can move a tool between tiers overnight.
+This page states what we read on 29 July 2026.
+The $149/mo Monitor plan exists precisely because that date keeps receding.

 Frequently asked questions